 SOCIALIZATION & YOU

-Your actions have a direct impact on your own safety and that of your fellow trip mates.
-Participants are expected to act responsibly and follow all of our policies.
-We believe that holding our teenagers accountable for their actions makes our trips a healthier and safer place for everyone.
+Your actions have a direct impact on your safety and the safety of your fellow trip mates.
+Participants are expected to act responsibly and follow our policies.
+We believe in holding youth accountable for their actions.
+It teaches responsibility and makes for a more enriching travel experience.